 We take safeguarding of children and vulnerable adults seriously here at Broadmead.
 All trustees/leaders and all church workers have been DBS checked and have had the relevant safeguarding training from our denomination ( Baptist Union of Great Britain).

-The safeguarding policy of Broadmead Baptist Church can be found below, this was adopted at the AGM of the church on 19th April 2022.
+The safeguarding policy of Broadmead Baptist Church can be found below, this was re-adopted at the AGM of the church in April 2023, having initially been adopted in April 2022.
 In addition to the details below, the safeguarding officer for London Baptists is Rachel Swaby, and she can be contacted on 07512196646 or e mail email@example.com.

 SAFEGUARDING POLICY STATEMENT